 We were in the serene skies for an hour before it was time for us to land back on earth to finish our flight.
 The ground crew was waiting for us at the landing point.
 The touchdown was surprisingly smooth, just a small bump as we met the ground.
 We were lucky enough to be the first down so we could admire the others elegantly set down a short distance from us.
 As the crew and travelers packed up the balloon together the scenes of the sky were still running through my head but the Global Ballooning experience wasn’t over yet.

 The crew was so friendly and supportive that it made the whole activity easy and relaxing.
-Global Ballooning adds to the charms of hot air ballooning by assisting their customers in the best possible way.
+Global Ballooning adds to the charms of hot air ballooning by assisting its customers in the best possible way.
 Over the years, hot air balloons have become such an iconic sight over Melbourne.
-It will really be an expensive loss of opportunity for those who miss out participating in this activity.
+It will really be an expensive loss of opportunity for those who miss out on participating in this activity.

 Have any questions about the experience?
 Leave a question below!